ArthurLimaS/odin-landing-page/README.md

 # odin-landing-page

-This project is a basic landing page website tat serves to consolidate the lessons about CSS flexbox.
+This project is a basic landing page website that serves to consolidate the lessons about CSS flexbox.